South Fork Ranger Station c 1940 - Mt Timpanogos UT

 The CCC enrollees who did the work were from Company 940 stationed in Camp F-5 at Granite Flat.
 The work was begun in the Summer of 1933 and a small CCC crew remained through the winter to finish work on the ranger station and the Timpanogos Cave trail and tunnel (Baldridge, p.
 164).

 This is one of around three dozen ranger stations built by the CCC across Utah in the 1930s (Roper 2021).
-South Fork Ranger Station is still intact, but appears to be permanently closed to the public.
-This needs further verification.
+South Fork Ranger Station is still intact, and appears to be in use, but is permanently closed to the public.